watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

    * cathode overpotential, :math:`\eta_{cat}`
    * current, :math:`I`
    * current efficiency, :math:`\theta_{current}`
-   * voltage efficiency, :math:`\theta_{voltage}` *or* resistance, :math:`R`
+   * resistance, :math:`R`

-Additionally, the electrolysis reactions at the anode and cathode must be specified with stoichiometry and electrochemical potential (Phillips, 2017).
+Additionally, the electrolysis reactions at the anode and cathode must be specified for their stoichiometry and electrochemical potential (Phillips, 2017).
 By default, the following stoichiometric variables will be fixed to 0 when the electrolyzer model block is constructed.
 Therefore, only the nonzero stoichiometry must be additionally specified.
 As an example for the chlor-alkali process, the following reactions occur with sodium ions permeating from the anolyte to catholyte.
 The stoichiometry is normalized to 1 mole of electrons as intended in the model framework.

 Anode: